gfreivasc/crane/README.md

 - A fragment that will represent your navigation home.
 - A `Route` to that fragment.
 - A Route map, that tells `Crane` which fragment a `Route` leads to.
-  - `crane-router` can automate that process, but currently only for single-module projects.
+  - `crane-router` can automate that process.
 - Something to hold the single `Crane` instance and make it available to the rest of the project.

 ### Navigation Affinity